Thursday, March 07, 2013

 Recently, I took a leap of faith and lent a collection of Robert Munsch stories to a sixth person.
 And, wouldn't you know, he wrecked the book.
 Alright, he didn't wreck it, exactly, but it got wet and some of the pages were torn.

-I'm not a crazy person.
-I know that books are just things and people are much more important.
+Listen, I'm not a crazy person.
+I know that books are just things and people are much more important yadda yadda.
 But, I'm not going to lie, it makes my heart hurt to look at the book.
 As I tried to dry it in my office, things admittedly got a little dramatic:

-But here's the thing.
+Courage, though, because this story has a happy ending.
 After the book got wet, the borrower contacted me to tell me.
 He apologized for damaging it, and offered to buy me a new copy.
-After all of the books I've lent out and gotten back ruined, or never gotten back at all, this was the first time someone has ever demonstrated some level of book borrowing etiquette.
+After all of the books I've lent out and gotten back ruined - or never gotten back at all - this was the first time someone has ever demonstrated some level of book borrowing etiquette.
 And so, even though I am sad about my book, I'm glad to know that I lent my book to a good-hearted soul.
-And maybe I'll even let him borrow another book someday (haha, psych!
-No, I won't).
+And maybe I'll even let him borrow another book someday (read: of course I won't.).

 What do you think are the book borrowing etiquette essentials?
 The dos and donts when it comes to lending and borrowing?